laurawpaaby/EduChatEval/docs/user_guides/frameworks.md

 Several modules within the pipeline accept **customized prompts** and **seed messages** to ensure that the synthesized data aligns with the specific interactional setting the user intends to simulate.
 Below are templates of both prompts and seed provided to illustrate how such customization can guide the generation process and support targeted use cases.
+There are two use cases: first for a *feedback* focused scenario, the second for a *intention* focused scenario.

 ---